Create & edit documents#

 directory.
 This can be done with any plain text editor.The local server watches the source files and automatically rebulids the HTML when a file changes.

-If a build is successful, the browser automatically reloads all open pages.
+When the build is successful, the browser automatically reloads all open pages.

 If a build fails, the errors can be viewed in the terminal.